Why There Is No Such Thing as a Good Cop

 It's Not Personal

 In 2005, the Supreme Court ruled that police are not legally obligated to "serve and protect" (nytimes.com/justices-rule-police-do-not-have-a-constitutional-duty-to-protect.)
 Their only job function is to enforce the law.
 It must also be understood that this ruling only served to reaffirm what was already practiced by law enforcement and did not change anything in police job operation or description.
 The police exist to ensure that people comply and conduct their lives within the confines of what the law says is acceptable and that's the only purpose they have ever served.
 But remember, chattel slavery was the law.
 Apartheid was the law.
 The holocaust was the law.
 The Cambodian killing fields were the law.
 The Armenian genocide was the law.
+Conversely, helping slaves escape was against the law.
+Hiding Jews was a criminal offense.
+Black people were arrested for using the same restrooms and water fountains as white people.
 The law is not a basis for justice, democracy or morality.
-It is a measure of power.
+It is a basis for power.
 And it is enforced solely to protect those who have it from those who don't.
 With all that said, it should also be taken into account that becoming a cop is a choice.
 Ergo, due to the nature and purpose of the occupation, it is a choice that undermines any benevolence current or past.
 Being a good person in the past or off the job does not exempt or excuse the choice to enforce oppression.

 The Moral Failure of Just Doing Your Job